 - Same with General Protection Fault, although not going quite as far.

 - There's been hardly any debate at all since T Campbell said two of the new AEGIS recruits in Fans!! were bisexual.
 This is probably because there's no shortage of gay and bisexual characters in the rest of the cast.
 It's also his word that outed Guth, after a half-joking comment followed by an off-panel discussion.

 - In a conversation about the Depraved Bisexual trope, T Campbell talked about how it wasn't necessarily bad, especially if "played against non-depraved bisexuals or non-depraved people with bisexual leanings, like Penny and Aggie."
 The fans, naturally, pounced, although T didn't feel like he was revealing anything new (at a point where Penny was barely in denial, but a case could still be made for Aggie being straight).

 - In reply to fan's confusion, Darqx, author of Hedone High, declared that the drug dealer Izm is bisexual.
 However, his best friend A.E.D hasn't been touched on.
 Except for when she said that if he dated anyone, it would be Izm.

 - From A Day of Lucy, The creator said this in one of the comments about Natalie.

 - Subverted in Las Lindas.
-Despite the vast amount of subtext, SoulKat has stated that Tootsie is not gay, and in fact merely wishes Alejandra were a man.
-SK has also stated that there has never been, nor will there ever be, any homosexual characters in the comic.
+Despite the vast amount of subtext, SoulKat has stated that Tootsie is not gay, and in fact, merely wishes Alejandra were a man.
+SK has also stated that there has never been, nor will there ever be, any gay characters in the comic.
 In the bonus comics on site, however, several if not all of the characters are now gay/bisexual, though this is expressly stated to be fanservice and not canon.

 - Hanna Is Not a Boy's Name has Ples, whom Tessa has stated to be gay, though it's never come up.
 Him being old enough to be most of the other characters' dad and insane besides.